-The authors from the United States presented a series of three women aged 26, 43, and 44 years who developed hemorrhagic myelitis within 4 weeks after being infected with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-In contrast to typical inflammatory or demyelinating myelitis, the clinical recovery was poor in all cases of hemorrhagic myelitis associated with SARS-CoV-2 infection.
+Although there are a limited number of reports of para/postinfectious hemorrhagic myelitis dating back to 1915, this disease was reported in patients infected with herpes viruses and in those with immunocompromised conditions.
+A few noninfectious cases were associated with systemic lupus erythematosus and vaccination against papillomavirus or influenza viruses.
+In this case series, the authors from the United States presented three female patients who developed hemorrhagic myelitis within four weeks after being infected with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+In contrast to typical inflammatory or demyelinating myelitis, their clinical recovery was poor.
 The disease responded poorly to immunosuppressive therapies and resulted in residual quadriplegia or paraplegia.

 Case series